Fermented Vegetables FAQs

 • What's the best way to store the starter culture?
 Store the starter culture either in the refrigerator or in the freezer.

 • Should I use some of the liquid from my previous batch of fermented veggies as a starter for my next batch?
-No. As opposed to other ferments, the original strains do not all survive the acidity of the more advanced phases of the fermentation (which they helped achieve).
-We therefore recommend using a sachet (or sachets) of starter culture for each batch.
+No, this is not recommended.
+As opposed to other ferments, the original strains do not all survive the acidity of the more advanced phases of the fermentation (which they helped achieve).
+We therefore recommend using a starter culture sachet (or sachets) for each batch.
 Each pouch of our vegetable starter contains 6 individual sachets.
 Each of those sachets ferments 5 lbs. (about one gallon) of vegetables.
 That's a total of 30 pounds of fermented veggies per pouch!

 • There's not enough brine in the jar to cover the vegetables.
 The veggies need to be submerged.
-This can often be achieved simply by packing them down as tightly as possible.
+This can often be achieved by packing them down as tightly as possible.
 Some vegetables (like cabbage) produce their own 'juice' upon pounding, and this helps to have more brine.
-Another option is to add more of the solution of water and salt, until the veggies are submerged.
+Another option is adding more water and salt solution until the veggies are submerged.
 There's no need to add more starter.
-Keep the water and salt in proportion according to the instruction table: Dissolve 3/4 tablespoon of salt in 1 quart of water and add however much is needed to the vegetables until they are submerged.
-Press down several times to help with even distribution of the newly-added solution with the existing liquid.
+To make the solution, dissolve 3/4 tablespoon of salt in 1 quart of water and add however much is needed.
+Press down several times to help evenly distribute the newly-added solution in the jar.

 • What are the starter's caloric/nutrition facts?
 These are printed on the back of the pouch.
 But overall, our starters contain such minuscule quantities of powder, that they are too tiny to have any impact on the final ferment's caloric values.
 Our starters come in sachets of 1g - 3g of powder (depending on the starter), most of which, apart from the live strains, is either a carrier fiber containing no caloric value, or a trace of a natural sugar containing only a negligible value.
 When these teensy quantities of 1g - 3g are added to a gallon of vegetables, the starter's original caloric values, if ever there were any, become entirely diluted in the overall mass, and are practically non-detectable.
 The final ferment's nutritional values of calories/fats/carbs etc., come directly from the vegetables that the starter was added to, not from the starter itself.
 For example, fermented cabbage will contain some small amount of natural sugar because cabbage contains some natural sugar inside its leaves; carrots and beets also contain natural sugars, etc.